 It is hard to cope with a narcissist when you are a mature, well-functioning adult.
 Pity the children of narcissists as they have an especially difficult burden to bear; they lack the knowledge, power, and resources to deal with their narcissistic parents.
 They may be cast into the role of Golden Child or Scapegoat, but either way the child of a narcissist never receives that to which all children should be entitled: a parent’s unconditional love.

-Narcissistic parents tend to be very intrusive in some ways yet entirely neglectful in others.
+Narcissistic mothers and fathers tend to be very intrusive in some ways yet entirely neglectful in others.
 A narcissistic parent may come off as loving and caring because he or she will have an exclusive and possessively close relationship with the children in order to control and manipulate them.
 The child is considered and treated as an extension of the narcissist.
 The children are punished if they do not respond appropriately to the parents’ needs.
 This punishment may include physical abuse, angry outbursts (narcissistic rages), blame, attempts to instill guilt, emotional neglect, and harsh criticism.
 Whatever form it takes, the purpose of the punishment is to ensure compliance with the parents’ narcissistic needs.

 Narcissistic Parent-Child Cycle